TomMicheline/jniplusplus/examples/golang/README.md

 # Go Example Application

 This is an experiment to see how libjni++ works when called from Go using cgo.
-This probably wouldn't make sense in a production environment but there might be use-cases where it would.

-## Issues

-* Not really libjni++ specific but there is friction between c types and go types.
-  There isn't really anything we can do about that but it is unfortunate because one of the main design goals of libjni++ is to reduce boilerplate and make calling JVM methods as painless as possible.
-* Because cgo can only directly wrap C functions and not C++ classes/functions it is necessary to write a wrapper for any JVM calls to hide the templates from cgo.
-In this experiment the function implementations are in c_wrappers.cpp and the declarations are in the import "C" preamble in main.go.

 ## Prerequisites